PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 interactions in the testing data as a function of the logit(predicted probability of interaction) could be useful.

+> This information is given by the positive/negative predictive values; visual analysis of the results show that they do not differ across models.
+TODO

 L273: it seems like there are some references missing here.

+> TODO

 L284: Olito & Fox, Oikos 124: 428–436, 2015 doi: 10.1111/oik.01439 might be
 a useful reference here.